 - Schedule down time.
 People often schedule activity upon activity when on vacation, resulting in fatigue that needs recovery time when they get home.
 Instead, schedule time to relax while on vacation.
 My family and I often scheduled as much if not more time to relax than we did for actual activities.

 - Truly be on vacation.
 Simply put, don’t work.
 Turn off electronics, especially ones that relate to work, and leave projects at home.
 Shutting out work takes a deliberate decision.
 It will not happen otherwise.

 - Clean your house.
 I hate the thought of returning to a messy house.
 So, my boys knew that preparing for vacation included cleaning the house.
 Knowing my house is clean allows me to relax more than I would otherwise.

 - Get lots of R&R. Give yourself permission to rest and relax.
 For me and my oldest, that means reading a lot.
 My youngest son and my husband enjoy sports.
 For all of us, that means movies and games together.
 We also just sit and talk quite a bit outside when possible.

 - Forget your routine.
 Allow yourself to sleep later and stay up later if you want.
 Give yourself permission to have an extra cup of coffee instead of heading out the door earlier.
 Eat lunch at 3pm if you want.
 Changing your routine is immensely relaxing and often enlightening.

-Vacations provide a terrific setting for extra bonding with the family, for exploring new cultures and for learning history.
+Vacations provide a terrific setting for extra bonding with family, for exploring new cultures, and for learning history.
 Above all, they can be the perfect setting for true relaxation that does not come with everyday life for most people.
 Sure, relaxing looks different for every person, but everyone does need to schedule time to relax.
 For many, it just won’t happen otherwise.